 What is a UX roadmap?

-A UX roadmap is a strategic document that maps out and prioritizes the problems and initiatives your UX team will work on in the future.
 It's a high-level plan that brings together your UX strategy, the major steps needed to accomplish your goals, and a corresponding timeline for completion.
 It also serves as a communication tool to present the 'why' behind your desired outcomes and the plan to get there.
 With that in mind, let’s explore how you can create a successful roadmap.

 Many UX leaders use roadmaps to align the team around a shared vision and set of priorities.
 These documents are also valuable for communicating your plans for the product’s overall user experience to company leadership and cross-functional teams.